ammahmoudi/diab-llm/README.md

 ### 4. Path Configuration (Automatic)

 The project uses dynamic path resolution and works automatically from any installation location.
 No manual path configuration is needed.
-See `docs/path_utilities.md` for details.
+All scripts automatically detect the project root and configure paths accordingly.

 ### 5. Process Your Data (Optional)